PICNIC AND PADDLE

 Shorefront Access: 2,900 ft of shorefront, mid-high tide Hand Boat Launch.

-Hiking Trails: The short Bluff Trail follows the Morong Cove shoreline to the Bluff Overlook (800 ft) and the Straight Bay Picnic Pavilion (1,200 ft).
+Hiking Trails: The Bluff Trail follows the Morong Cove shoreline to the Bluff Picnic Pavilion (800 ft) and the Straight Bay Overlook (1,200 ft).
 Both locations offer spectacular views west in the undeveloped southern half of Straight Bay.
 Come in the evening and enjoy one of the most beautiful sunsets in Lubec.
+The Isthmus Trail begins at the Bluff Picnic Pavilion and follows the shoreline to Coffins Neck Road at the isthmus to Coffins Neck (0.3 mi).
+Return via the same route or turn right on Coffins Neck Rd to return to the Morong Cove trailhead (0.3 mi).

 Note: Like much of the Maine coastline, the Morong Cove shoreline contains high bluffs.
 Please keep a safe distance from these high cliffs.